 What is Aromatherapy?

 According to the University of Maryland Medical Center, “Aromatherapy is the use of essential oils from plants for healing.
-Although the word ‘aroma’ makes it sound as if the oils are inhaled, they can also be massaged into the skin or — rarely — taken by mouth.
+Although the word ‘aroma’ makes it sound as if the oils are inhaled (which is often the method seen when comparing diffusion methods and options), they can also be massaged into the skin or — rarely — taken by mouth.
 You should never take essential oils by mouth without specific instruction from a trained and qualified specialist.”
 (1)

 In the third edition of Clinical Aromatherapy Essential Oils in Healthcare, the author (Jane Buckle, PHD, RN) writes regarding about the oral use of essential oils: “Clearly, education is vital.
 Tisserand & Young (2013) write ‘Medical practitioners who favor the oral route are frequently treating infectious diseases that require heavy dosing….therefore only practitioners who are qualified to diagnose, trained to weight risks against benefits and have knowledge of essential oil pharmacology should prescribe essential oils for oral administration.’
 I agree.”